Ascetic Computing

 "Asceticism is a lifestyle characterized by abstinence from worldly pleasures through self-discipline, self-imposed poverty, and simple living…"

-I acknowledge that we moderns often give asceticism a religious and spiritual flavor, but the concept goes back to the dawn of humanity and the term originates with regular old down-to-earth self improvement.
+I acknowledge we moderns often give asceticism a religious and spiritual flavor, but the term predates that use and originates with regular old down-to-earth self improvement.
 (More on that in the section Keeping Sharp below.)

-Futher, the brand of asceticism I’m thinking of is a "natural asceticism" which results from a pursuit of simplicity and focus, not suffering or denial for its own sake!
-I’m not picturing a starving monk in a hairshirt, but something more like Henry David Thoreau in Walden: "I went to the woods because I wished to live deliberately," and live a life that is not, "frittered away by detail."
+Further, the brand of asceticism I’m thinking of is a "natural asceticism" which results from a pursuit of simplicity and focus, not an asceticism of suffering or denial for its own sake!
+I’m not picturing a starving monk in a hair shirt, but something more like Henry David Thoreau in Walden: "I went to the woods because I wished to live deliberately" a life not "frittered away by detail."

-(Hey, look at me, I’m like a Thoreau of computing!
-And the comparison is pretty good because, like Thoreau, I haven’t strayed very far from civilization and still make regular use of it.
+(Hey, look at me, I’m the Thoreau of computing!
+Seriously, though, the comparison is pretty apt because, like Thoreau, I haven’t strayed very far from civilization and still make regular use of it.
 For what it’s worth, I do laundry.)

 What it means to me